sgolebiewski-intel/openvino-docs/pages/documentation/model-optimization-guide/post-training-model-optimization/command-line-interface/simplified-mode.rst

 folder specified by the user.
 For more details about POT API, refer to the corresponding :ref:`description <optim_perf__pot_api>`.
 Currently, Simplified mode is available only for image data in PNG or JPEG formats, stored in a single folder.
+It supports Computer Vision models with a single input or two inputs where the second is "image_info" (Faster R-CNN, Mask R-CNN, etc.).

 .. note:: This mode cannot be used with accuracy-aware methods.
 There is no way to control accuracy after optimization.
 Nevertheless, this mode can be